-We are currently recruiting for a placement student to assist the analysts of our Wholesale directorate in their work of regulating the electricity industry in Northern Ireland and the SEM on the island of Ireland.
+We are currently recruiting for a placement student to assist Networks directorate in their regulation of the major utility network companies in Northern Ireland, including electricity, gas and water industries.

-This is an excellent opportunity for students to gain valuable work experience, using their economic and IT skills in support of a range of regulatory and public policy issues.
+This is an excellent opportunity for students to gain valuable work experience, using their economic, quantitative and IT skills in support of a range of regulatory and public policy issues.

-The post holder is expected to be placed within the Market Monitoring and Wholesale Operations team, which is responsible for several areas of SEM regulation, along with the regulation of the transmission system operator SONI, the market operator SEMO and Moyle interconnector.
+The post holder is expected to be placed within the Special Projects team, which is responsible for several areas of regulation, including close support with Retail in the development of the Consumer Protection Programme.